RafaelDalarosa/TeamSoft-API/README.md

     For Linux users access here and chosse your favorite format to install mysql https://dev.mysql.com/downloads/, with yum or apt repos.

+- Fourth you need to create your Google API key to request longitude and latitude

+    Access Google Cloud Website https://cloud.google.com/

+    Create a account if you dont have one

+    Configure you payment Format, and create you Project

+    Enable Geocoding Api for your project

+    Open Credential Tab en left side, and create your Credentials

 ### Installation

 1. Clone the repo